 Japan P&I is likely to maintain conservative asset management and risk management.
 To shore up investment profits, Japan P&I increased its investment in foreign equity funds.
 Nevertheless, we believe it will maintain a conservative investment approach and will not significantly increase risky assets.
 Also, the association has made a continuous effort to improve its enterprise risk management.
 In particular, it has enhanced risk management in its insurance underwriting business, responding to deterioration in its combined ratio in recent years.

-Outlook: Stable
+Outlook: Positive

-The stable outlook reflects our view that Japan P&I's capital adequacy will remain above the 'AA' confidence level over the next two years with improving operating performance.
+The positive outlook reflects our view that Japan P&I will likely strengthen its capital adequacy further within next two years while maintaining a robust operating performance.